freealise/freealise/ar/README.md

 displace points out or in according to color difference from original (dithering) or merge with depth estimator and blur according to average depth

 morpher: use to match timepoints with transparent holes
-pano: change webgl2 vertex buffers for displacement map parallax in google native 360 with depth and edited photos as custom tiles; remove videodome, apply displacementmap from ascii to cube
+pano: change webgl2 vertex buffers for displacement map parallax in google native 360 with depth and edited photos as custom tiles; remove videodome

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown